 CONTACT ME

-Debra Taylor-Smith, Ph.D., Licensed Marriage & Family Therapist-Supervisor, AAMFT Approved Supervisor-Candidate, Part-Time Assistant Professor-Marriage & Family Therapy, National University, Adjunct Professor of Graduate Counseling Program, Texas Wesleyan University
+Debra Taylor-Smith, Ph.D., MFT-S, AAMFT Approved Supervisor, EMDR Trained Therapist by EMDRIA Approved Training, Part-Time Assistant Professor-Marriage & Family Therapy, National University, Adjunct Professor of Graduate Counseling Program, Texas Wesleyan University

 Owner/Founder of Eleven 150 Solutions Therapy Services.

-Specialty: I specialize in working with high-conflict couples, law enforcement relationships, individuals and families coping with stressors caused by everyday life circumstances and challenges.
-Primary therapy mode utilized: Solution Focused Narrative Therapy
+Specialty: I specialize in working with high-conflict couples, law enforcement relationships, individuals, and families coping with stressors from everyday life—primary therapy mode: An Affirmative Therapy practice.
+All people are welcome without fear of judgment or discrimination.

 Designing a Different Relationship with Purpose!

 In 2021, I received my Doctor of Philosophy in Marriage and Family Therapy from Texas Wesleyan University.
-My dissertation research focused on law enforcement couples and families, specifically relationships struggling with the demands of night shift work.
-2008, I earned my Master of Science in Family Therapy from Texas Woman's University, Denton, TX.
+My dissertation research focused on law enforcement couples and families, specifically on relationships struggling with the demands of night-shift work.
+In 2008, I earned my Master of Science in Family Therapy from Texas Woman's University, Denton, TX.
 In 2001, I earned my Bachelor of Science in Family Therapy from Texas Woman's University.
 In addition to my Marriage & Family Therapist licensure, I am a retired police officer.
-I retired after serving 20 years as a public servant.
-My years as a sworn police officer include the city of North Richland Hills Police Department, Tarrant County College-Northeast Campus, and Arlington Detention Facility.
+I retired after 20 years of public service.
+My years as a sworn police officer include service with the North Richland Hills Police Department, Tarrant County College-Northeast Campus, and the Arlington Detention Facility.
 My life as a public servant prepared me for the position of providing unconditional counseling to individuals, families, and couples.

 My therapeutic background and experiences include helping families, individuals, couples, and adolescents face some of life's most challenging and traumatic situations, such as coping with a breach of trust, facing the truths of infidelity, surviving domestic violence, and parents trying desperately to cope with teenage challenges.
-My primary mode of therapy is Solution Focused Narrative Therapy.
-My study abroad in London, England, in 2019 allowed me to practice and perfect the tools utilized in SFNT from Master Therapist Iverson, Ratner, and Linda Metcalf.
+My primary mode of therapy is Solution-Focused Narrative Therapy.
+My study abroad in London, England, in 2019 allowed me to practice and perfect the tools utilized in SFNT from Master Therapists Iverson, Ratner, and Linda Metcalf.

-I own and found Eleven 150 Solutions Therapy Services, a private practice in Hurst, Texas, nearly 17 years ago.
-I supervise MFTs and am currently an AAMFT Supervisor-Candidate.
+I founded Eleven 150 Solutions Therapy Services, a private practice in Hurst, Texas, nearly 17 years ago.
+I supervise MFTs and am currently an AAMFT-approved supervisor.
 I am an Adjunct Professor of the Graduate Counseling Department at Texas Wesleyan University, Fort Worth, TX, and a Part-Time Assistant Professor of Marriage and Family Therapy at National University.

 I am a native of Stop Six, Texas.
-I attended Fort Worth public schools, graduating from Paul Lawrence Dunbar Senior High School, home of the Wildcats!
-Nearly 20 years ago, I married my best friend.
-We have three adult sons, one daughter-in-law, and five gorgeous grandchildren, coined "the fabulous 5".
+I attended Fort Worth public schools and graduated from Paul Lawrence Dunbar Senior High School, home of the Wildcats!
+Twenty-one years ago, I married my best friend.
+We have three adult sons, one daughter-in-law, and six gorgeous grandchildren, coined "the sensational 6".
 I love decorating, writing, attending yoga classes, and shopping!

 Find your niche!